lvalentin/help/app/_console/en/website-timeline.md

 1. The HTTP `Method` used, `GET` in this case as opposed to `POST` for example.
 2. The `Path` of the component.
 If you want the complete path of the component, see below the even more details section.
 3. The `Status` of the component, which is in fact the HTTP response code.
-See [this](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to get a full list of HTTP resposne code.
+See [this](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to get a full list of HTTP response code.
 4. The `Size` of the component in KB. *11 KB* in this example.
 5. The `Timeline` of the component, composed of the time to wait « grey part » and the time to receive the component « green part ».

-When you put your mouse over a component, it shows you exact value of the time elapsed to wait and recevie the component.
+When you put your mouse over a component, it shows you exact value of the time elapsed to wait and receive the component.

 ![Check my Website console timeline component detail on mouseover](/assets/img/fullsize/en/console/website-timeline/component-detail-mouseover.png)

-The `Mashup-571x348.png` is loaded at *123ms* and has a waiting time of *11ms* an a receive time of *56ms* giving a total *67ms* to load in the browser.
+The `Mashup-571x348.png` is loaded at *123ms*, has a waiting time of *11ms* and a receive time of *56ms* giving a total *67ms* to load in the browser.

 ### Even more details for a component

 You want more details?
-No problem !
+No problem!
 Here's the **complete header response received from the server for a component**.
 You can get this by clicking each component in the timeline.

 ![Check my Website console timeline component complete detail](/assets/img/fullsize/en/console/website-timeline/component-complete-detail.png)